usnistgov/BiometricEvaluation/README.md

 #### NIST Biometric Image Software (NBIS)
-[NBIS](http://nist.gov/itl/iad/ig/nbis.cfm) is supported under current versions of RHEL/CentOS, Ubuntu, and OS X, but must be built from source that is not included in this repository.
-Biometric Evaluation Framework will look for NBIS to be installed at `/usr/local/nbis`:
+[NBIS](http://nist.gov/itl/iad/ig/nbis.cfm) is supported under current versions of RHEL/CentOS, Ubuntu, and OS X. The Framework repository contains a subset of NBIS that is built from the top-level make file.
+However, if there is a need to use the `official` NBIS, then the make file in common/src/libbiomeval can changed to use that NBIS build.
+Biometric Evaluation Framework will look for NBIS to be installed at `/usr/local/nbis`.
+To build NBIS, download the source from http://nist.gov/itl/iad/ig/nigos.cfm, and follow this basic build procedure:

 ```
 ./setup.sh /usr/local/nbis [--without-X11]